jenasancartier/portfolio-page/README.md

 ### License

--This website is licensed under the GPL license
+This website is licensed under the GPL license

 Copyright (c) 2016 **_{J'ena SanCartier}_**